Home

 • 3/4 teaspoon celery seeds

-In a large bowl combine the pasta, tomato, peas, and onion.
+In a large bowl combine the cooked pasta, tomato, peas, and onion.
 In a smaller bowl whisk together the mayo, vinegar, mustard, salt, pepper, and celery seeds.
 Fold the mayo mixture into the pasta.

 Chill.